egberts/egberts.github.io-src/content/articles/bind9-keys.md

 The plus side of an auto-generated `session` key is nothing needs to be done and a new key is created each time `named` daemon restarts.
-Downside is that you get the default `hmac-sha256` and you, as an administrator, must remember to restart DHCP server for everytime that `named` restarts.
+Downside is that you get the default `hmac-sha256` and you, as an administrator, must remember to restart DHCP server for every time that `named` restarts.

 If you want `hmac-sha512`, manual key generation is the way to go.
 One could symbolically link the `/etc/bind/rndc.key` into `/etc/dhcp` and